 I am not sure if we have to switch to their generic dev framework, all adopters will be able to reuse the same test scripts – the reason is very basic – for this to work, we should also have generic test automation framework along the lines of dev platform.
 We had it earlier I think, but have tweaked to make it work for one adopter with whom we are working presently.
 What we have to propose is, we will also come up with a generic framework, this should be possible from our existing one – we have to remove the additional packages we have created specifically for one adopter and tweak a bit.

 Application itself is AI based, so need to see if automation has a role here!
-I think the AI based test automation should still work here as the basic idea still holds good – the application gets updated with the AI/ML algorithms, the scripts generated previously from the AI based automation testing tool should also get updated during the next cycle of execution.
+I think the AI based test automation should still work here as the basic idea still holds good – the application gets updated with the AI/ML algorithms, the scripts generated previously from the AI based test automation tool should also get updated during the next cycle of execution.

 If oprimes can help you with your test automation requirements and are curious to know how, check out our Test Automation page and book a demo now.